Repeatable Energy-Efficient Perching for Flapping-Wing Robots Using Soft Grippers: Testing and Results

 For further testing, the ø\,40\,mm circular wooden bar was chosen, as it consistently led to the best perching performance.
 While better results were achieved with the diamond-oriented square bar, these were highly dependent on the bar's orientation, as can be seen in the results for the flat square orientation.
 Consequently, the round bar was deemed more suitable for systematic testing.
 A cylindrical shape is also more generic and more closely approximates typical perching structures in real-life scenarios.
 Nonetheless, the results obtained on the diamond-shaped cross-section suggest that irregular shapes, such as natural tree branches, for example, can yield better results than the precisely cut round testing object chosen here.
 This not only suggests that our proposed mechanism will be particularly suitable for outdoor applications, but also implies that our subsequent test results will be somewhat conservative.

-Thus in addition to the basic measurements discussed, further tests were conducted on the ø\,40\,mm circular wooden bar to fully explore the feasibility envelope of our mechanism.
-Specifically, the previous tests were repeated at three further perch inclinations: 5°, 10°, 12.5°.
+Thus, in addition to the basic measurements discussed, further tests were conducted on the ø\,40\,mm circular wooden bar to fully explore the feasibility envelope of our mechanism.
+Specifically, the previous tests were repeated at three further inclinations of the perch axis: 5°, 10°, and 12.5°.
 The highest inclination of 12.5° was selected following preliminary tests that indicated this to be close to the maximum inclination that could still successfully be handled.
-For these tests, the fixture of the bar was lifted vertically on one side, resulting in a defined inclination (see also Fig.~\ref{fig:inclination} for orientation reference).
+For these tests, the fixture of the bar was lifted vertically on one side, resulting in a defined inclination of the perch axis compared to its horizontal state (see also figure~\ref{fig:inclination} for orientation reference).

-Results of these further tests can be seen in Fig.~\ref{fig:perch_inclination}: In panel A, the perpendicular disturbance force for both the regular and the upside-down direction is plotted against the different perch inclinations.
+Results of these further tests can be seen in figure~\ref{fig:perchinclination}: In panel A, the perpendicular disturbance force for both the regular and the upside-down direction is plotted against the different perch inclinations.
 For the upwards perpendicular force, the results are fairly similar up to 10° of inclination, followed by a significant drop in performance at the highest inclination of 12.5°.
 For the downwards perpendicular direction, performance drops off at an inclination of 5°, where it remains stable even for higher inclinations.
 Of note for the upside-down case is that even for the highest tested inclination, roughly 300\,g of weight are still supported.
-This indicates that even in a scenario where the robot loses its balance and reverses, it will not drop off the perch.
+This indicates that even in a scenario where the robot loses its balance and reverses, it will not drop off the perch, acting as a useful fallback.

-In panel B of Fig.~\ref{fig:perch_inclination}, the rotational and axial disturbance moments are plotted against the perch inclinations.
+In panel B of figure~\ref{fig:perchinclination}, the rotational and axial disturbance moments are plotted against the perch inclinations.
 The rotational moment required for displacement increases somewhat for 5° of inclination, compared to the non-inclined case, but stays fairly consistent across all tested inclinations overall.
 However, a sharp linear decline in the measured moment is seen for the axial disturbance moment, nearing zero at the highest inclination setting.
 This is in line with expectations, as the highest inclination attainable is defined by the system's robustness against axial moment, which increases with perch inclination as the distance between the pivot point of the system and its centre of gravity increases.